 The information I share with you is with the intention to share lessons, mistakes, and truths learned from my own experience on my path of Indigenous self-rediscovery.
 This piece is written in hopes that it can guide in protecting yourself against, spiritual/cultural manipulators & predators, whether they be organization leaders or “spiritual leaders/elders.“

-For Mexica(n) Natives, much of our enlightenment and strides in reclaiming our Indigenous ways has come via the generosity and guidance of “Northern” or U.S. area Indigenous nations.
-In this process we often start to emulate our Northern relatives’ mannerisms, styles of being, and adjust to new protocols or ways of addressing people.
+For Mexican/Mesox Natives, much of our enlightenment and strides in reclaiming our Indigenous ways has come via the generosity and guidance of “Northern” or U.S. area Indigenous nations.
+In this process we often start to emulate our Northern relatives’ cultural and social mannerisms and implement new protocols or ways of addressing people.

 Some spiritual predators are excellent at cloaking their true motives and true direction.
 They do this by using soft or flowery words and never really acknowledging exactly what it is that they want, or where it is that they are going, until they have achieved their objectives or until it is too late to reverse their encroachment or predatory intentions.
 The most dangerous ones come off very impressive and cloak themselves in the most convincing righteous talk, regalia, and calculated “good” deeds.

 While each point on its own doesn’t necessarily indicate someone as a spiritual predator, collectively, they can help you understand the tactics often employed by such individuals.
 Remember, genuine spiritual leadership should be empowering and nurturing, not controlling or manipulative.
 Trust your intuition and always prioritize your well-being.